 Families are an integral part of the program in an ongoing way.
 TSU EHS-CCP believes that parents are the first and most important teacher of the child.
-Some examples are parent engagement activities are: Open house, parent meetings, classroom volunteering, Week of the Young Child celebrations, daily experience sheets and fatherhood activities.
+Some examples are parent engagement activities are: Open house, parent meetings, classroom volunteering, Week of the Young Child celebrations, monthly parent activity calendars, and fatherhood activities.

 Community involvement is evident in the Policy Council, and Health and Education Advisory Committee meetings.
 All parents are encouraged to sign up and participate in the Dolly Parton Imagination Library early literacy project.

-The center participates in many family and community engagement activities throughout the school year.
+The centers participate in many family and community engagement activities throughout the school year.